ghiedoc/ghiedoc/README.md

 ## ❤️Interests
 * Learning new skills and improving my current skills
 * Listening to music and recommending songs according to your mood 🙂
-* I am currently interested in UI/UX design, front-end, software testing, and cybersecurity
-* Interested in learning AWS
-* Kpop fan, TWICE forever, mostly gg stan
-* Creating a lot of playlist for different moods because why not I love it
-* Thinking random projects that I can make
-* Spending time reading in Reddit, Medium, Dev.io, and Twitter
-* Collecting TWICE photocards cause it bring sparks ✨

 ## ✨Languages, Frameworks, Tools
 <p align="left">